 \section{Introduction}

 }

 The visualization of high-dimensional data often utilizes linear projection.
-For example, in principal component analysis plotting the principal components is effectively a projection of the data.
+For example, in principal component analysis plotting the principal components is a projection of the data.
 Projections form the basis for a grand tour \citep{As85} of high-dimensional data.
 Projection pursuit \citep[\citet{FT74}]{kr69} is used to find interesting low-dimensional views of the data by optimizing an index function over all possible projections.
 Projections can obscure non-uniform patterns near the data center, or hollowness.
 These features may be visible in non-linear mappings (such as multidimensional scaling \citep{mds}), but these methods often lack interpretability. \citet{laa2019slice} introduced a slice tour that shows sections through high-dimensions instead of projections, and helps to reveal hidden structure.
-Showing slices can also be useful in combination with conditional function or model visualization \citep[\citet{sliceplorer}]{JSSv081i05}.
+Showing sections can also be useful in combination with conditional function or model visualization \citep[\citet{sliceplorer}]{JSSv081i05}.

-The space of slices of high-dimensional space is larger than the space of projections.
-The slice tour \citep{laa2019slice} is based on projections and the grand tour, thus simplifying the space to be explored.
-The slices allow the distribution inside a section to be compared to the projected distribution outside the section.
+The space of sections of high-dimensional space is larger than the space of projections.
+The slice tour is based on projections, considering an observation to be in the slice if it is within a fixed distance of the projection plane, thus simplifying the space to be explored.
+This definition of a slice allows for the comparison of distributions of points inside and outside the slice.
 This is an unguided process, and providing a method to find interesting slices would be beneficial.

-Here we propose ``section pursuit'', which searches the space of projections for the most interesting sections of the data.
-The ``interestingness'' of each section is computed as a measure of dissimilarity between the distribution of projected points inside and outside the section.
+Here we propose ``section pursuit'', which searches the space of projections for the most interesting slices of the data.
+(Technically, ``slice pursuit'' might better match the methods proposed in this paper, but ``section pursuit'' is preferred because it is more general and applicable to a broader class of problems.)
+The ``interestingness'' of each slice is computed as a measure of dissimilarity between the distribution of projected points inside and outside the slice.
 Finding conditional features in large data sets will provide better understanding of the data, and can help improve modelling.